-Senator Christopher Lawrence “Bong” Go assured nurses that he will continue to prioritize their welfare and push for initiatives to improve quality and accessibility of healthcare services in the country.
+Senator Christopher Lawrence “Bong” Go assured nurses that he will continue to prioritize their welfare and push for initiatives to improve the quality and accessibility of healthcare services in the country.

 “Malaki ang diperensiya ng suweldo sa abroad at dito, pero nais kong dito na kayo magtrabaho para hindi kayo malayo sa mga pamilya ninyo,” Go said in his speech at the 39th foundation anniversary and 38th annual convention of the Mother and Child Nurses Association of the Philippines, Inc. (MCNAP) at the Manila Hotel.